 so he became a star.

 Correction: In the first printing of Mr. West, in the poem, “Hate Is for Hitler,” I wrote “I wonder if raised in a good family in Alabama,” regarding where Donda West grew up.
 While Donda West got her PhD at Auburn University in Auburn, Alabama, she grew up in Oklahoma.
-This will be corrected in future printings.
+This is corrected in later printings.

 Mr. West is written by Sarah Blake.
 Recipient of a Literature Fellowship from the NEA in 2013, she lives outside of Philadelphia, PA with her husband and son.
 She can be contacted through her website.